Field marshal: Pakistan

+In 1959, Ayub Khan was promoted to the rank of Field marshal.
+He was the first Field Marshal in the history of Pakistan.
+He also served as the second President of Pakistan and was the first native Commander-in-Chief of the Pakistan Army.

+On 12 May 1963, the King of Nepal, Mahendra Bir Bikram Shah, was honored with the rank of Field Marshal of Pakistan Army as an honorary conferment by the President of Pakistan, Field Marshal Ayub Khan.

-Ayub Khan (1907–1974) was the first and, for many decades, only field marshal in the history of Pakistan.
-He served as the second President of Pakistan and was the first native Commander-in-Chief of the Pakistan Army.
-On 20 May 2025, General Asim Munir became the second officer to be promoted to the rank of Field Marshal following his command in the brief conflict with India.
+On 20 May 2025, General Asim Munir became the third officer to be promoted to the rank of Field Marshal following his command in the brief conflict with India.

 Philippines

 US Army General Douglas MacArthur was the first and only field marshal in the history of the Philippine Army, a position he held while also acting as the Military Advisor to the Commonwealth Government of the Philippines with a rank of major general.
 President Quezon conferred the rank of field marshal on 24 August 1936 and MacArthur's duty included the supervision of the creation of the Philippines nation-state.

 Russia and the Soviet Union

 Imperial Russia had for a long time maintained the rank of Field Marshal.
 It was active all the way until the Russian Revolutions of 1917.
 When the Bolsheviks took over, they briefly abandoned military ranks until 1935.
 When it was restored, an equivalent rank Marshal of the Soviet Union was introduced in place of the Imperial Russian Army Field Marshal.
 Following the dissolution of the Soviet Union, the rank was replaced by the Marshal of the Russian Federation.
 However, as of 2025, there has only been one Marshal of the Russian Federation.